angular/angularfire/README.md

 #### Realtime Database

 > `AngularFireDatabase` allows you to work with the Realtime Database, Firebase's original database.
-It's an efficient, low-latency solution for mobile apps that require synced states across clients in real-time.
+It's an efficient, low-latency solution for mobile apps that require synced states across clients in realtime.

 - [Objects](docs/rtdb/objects.md)
 - [Lists](docs/rtdb/lists.md)